cmk1988/FileContentSearcher/README.md

 <br>

-The FileAnalyser-class frisks the file for the character sqquence.
-If you just want to frisk the files, you just need to use this class.
+The FileAnalyser-class frisks a file for the given character sequence.
+If you just want to frisk a file, you just need to use this class.

 <br><br>